dczerniawko/dczerniawko/README.md

 </p>

 ### About me
-I' m Daria from Poland.
+I'm Daria from Poland.
 I would like to be a frontend developer, who lift heavy weights!
 Currently, I enjoy learning frameworks like React and looking for a job.

 ### Technologies